audulus/docs/docs/nodes.md

 **description**

-The `scope` node can visualize high frequency waveforms that you otherwise could not see using the `waveform` node.
+The `scope` node can visualize high frequency waveforms, phase relationships, and Lissajous curves that you otherwise could not with the `waveform` node.

 A cursor draws a dot with a color of `{r, g, b}` at the coordinates `(x, y)` where both `x` and `y` have a range of `-1 to 1`.
 The point `(0, 0)` is the center of the display.